STATE OF VERMONT

 SUBJECT: Information Concerning Superior Judge Vacancy

-The Governor will make an appointment to fill a Superior Judge vacancy created by the retirement of former Superior Judge David Howard.
-Please note, the successful candidate, regardless of current residence, will be assigned to the Bennington courthouse as his or her home court.
+The Governor will make an appointment to fill a Superior Judge vacancy created by the appointment of the Honorable William D. Cohen to Associate Justice of the Vermont Supreme Court.

-The Judicial Nominating Board will review applications from persons wishing to serve as a Superior Judge in the civil, criminal and family divisions of the Superior Court.
-The appointment to the Judge Howard vacancy will be effective for a term which expires on March 31, 2022.
+The Judicial Nominating Board will review applications from persons wishing to serve as a Superior Judge in the civil, criminal, and family divisions of the Superior Court.
+The successful candidate for the position will, regardless of current residence, be assigned to the West Region of the Superior Court, with primary assignments to the Bennington and Rutland units.
+The appointment will be effective for a term that expires on March 31, 2025.

-In evaluating candidates, the Judicial Nominating Board will use established criteria and standards for nomination which include, but are not necessarily limited to, such factors as integrity, legal knowledge and ability, judicial temperament, impartiality, health, experience, diligence, administrative and communicative skills, social consciousness, and public service.
-Consideration will be given to the nature and extent of the candidate's training, practice and experience, and particularly trial experience.
+In evaluating candidates, the Judicial Nominating Board will use established criteria and standards for nomination that include, but are not necessarily limited to, such factors as integrity, legal knowledge and ability, judicial temperament, impartiality, experience, diligence, administrative and communicative skills, social consciousness, and public service.
+Consideration will be given to the nature and extent of the candidate’s legal training, practice, and experience.

 In addition, a Superior Judge may be assigned as the presiding judge of a unit pursuant to 4 V.S.A. §71(e).
-Pursuant to Administrative Directive No. 29, the responsibilities of a presiding judge for a geographical unit include: allocation of judicial resources within the unit; resolution of scheduling conflicts between divisions within the unit; and a collaborative working relationship with the Superior Court Clerk on issues related to case scheduling, calendaring, court programs, use of court facilities and the relationship between the court and the local bar and the community.
+Pursuant to Administrative Directive No. 29, the responsibilities of a presiding judge for a geographical unit include: allocation of judicial resources within the unit; resolution of scheduling conflicts between divisions within the unit; and maintenance of a collaborative working relationship with the Superior Court Clerk and Court Operations Managers on issues related to case scheduling, calendaring, court programs, use of court facilities and the relationship between the court and the local bar and the community.

-Other information relating to the Superior Judge vacancy is as follows:
+Other information relating to the Superior Judge vacancies is as follows:

 (1) 4 V.S.A. § 601(d) and § 602(b) set forth the general qualifications required of candidates for Judges.
 See also Vt.
 Const. ch.
 II, § 35 and the Judicial Nominating Board Rules.

-(3) Superior Judges rotate and are assigned to serve from time to time in the Superior Courts in the three geographic divisions of the state.
+(2) Superior Judges rotate and are assigned to serve from time to time in the Superior Court in the three geographic divisions of the state.
 See Administrative Order No. 13 and 4 V.S.A. §§ 21(a) and 22.

-(8) Under 4 V.S.A. § 26, the Legislature authorized appointment of half-time judges.
-Two half-time judges may share the position on a weekly, monthly or semi-annual basis subject to the assignment of the Administrative Judge.
+(7) Under 4 V.S.A. § 26, the Legislature authorized appointment of half-time judges.
+Two half-time judges may share the position on a weekly, monthly or semi-annual basis subject to the assignment of the Administrative Judge (now Chief Superior Judge).
 Each appointment will be made as one full-time judge or as two half-time judges.
 The salary of a half-time Superior Judge is half the salary of a full-time judge (See #4 above).

-Interviews by the Judicial Nominating Board will be held in Rutland County on October 17.
+Interviews by the Judicial Nominating Board will be held remotely on March 3rd and 4th, 2021.